vardanabhanot/myapi/README.md

 - [ ] Shortcut to hide the response container.
 - [ ] Support for multipart forms.
 - [ ] Adding a Spinner, Fyne has Activity widget, but want to add a Spinner when the request is happening.
-- [ ] Option to cancel the request.
+- [X] Option to cancel the request.
-- [ ] Fix the TextGrid memory issue, when the full html page gets loaded.
-- [ ] Fix the memory issue that occurs when a lot of tabs with content exceeding 200 characters are used, as memory usage increases exponentially.
+- [ ] Fix the memory issue that occurs when a lot of tabs with content exceding 200 characters are used, as memory usage increases exponentially.